caseyanderson/workshops/playful_objects_disney_14/intro_to_arduino_1.md

 Alternately, here is another version of the above image (done in [Fritzing](http://fritzing.org/home/), which is a pretty cool software program, by the way):

 ![sweep_bb.png](sweep_bb.png?raw=true)

+What is important to notice is that both of the above images convey the exact same information.
+This is something to learn to get used to: reading through/past the style that the information (the same in either case) if presented in.

+So, really all we have to do is attach pin 1 on the servo to ```5V``` on the arduino, pin 2 on the servo to ```pin 9```, and pin 3 on the servo to ```GND```.
+Go ahead and do that (with a breadboard or without), upload the code to the Arduino board, and watch your servo sweep from 0 to 180 degrees and back.
+I know this is not super exciting on its own, but its an important demonstration of the way that you use servos.
+Analyze the code you sent to the Arduino.
+What is each line doing and how could you change it to create different behaviors?